mklinkj/QnA/Thymeleaf/thyemeleaf-layout-gretty/README.md

 ### ✨ Two unusual things

-1. Exceptions do not occur if you directly deploy and use Tomcat without using Gretty.
+1. If I'm using a direct deployment of Tomcat without using Gretty, I don't get the exception.

-2. If you use the `https://github.com/zhanhb/thymeleaf-layout-dialect` mentioned in the previous ripple, there is no problem running the web project with Gretty.
+2. If I use `https://github.com/zhanhb/thymeleaf-layout-dialect`, there's no problem running a web project with Gretty.

    ```groovy
      // TODO: Using gretty with thymeleaf-layout-dialect causes an exception